-User Extensions provide an ability to extend the standard command library-set available in AACCELQ.
+User Extensions provide an ability to extend the standard command library set available in ACCELQ.
 Based on your specific need, you can upload multiple libraries.
 Once the library is imported, all the extension commands become available in the Action logic editor just like standard ACCELQ commands.

 Annotations for User Extension

-User Extension is like any standard java source file with some ACCELQ specific annotations expected to be provided in the java source file.
-Following annotations are expected, which are explained in a great detail in subsequent sections:
+User Extension is like any standard Java source file with some ACCELQ-specific annotations expected to be provided in the Java source file.
+The following annotations are expected, which are explained in great detail in subsequent sections:

 - @UserLibrary